wompRS/Proactive-Remediation-Scripts/README.md

 1. Clone or download the repository to your local machine.
 2. Open the Intune management portal.
 3. Navigate to the "Scripts" section.
-4. Create a new script and copy the content of the desired script from this repository.
+4. Create a new script and copy the content of the desired PowerShell script from this repository.
 5. Customize the script if necessary, based on your specific requirements.
 6. Save the script and assign it to the appropriate devices or groups in Intune.